hikashi/multi-robot-rrt-exploration-melodic/readme.md

 ## known issues
 1. the map merging will shift a lot if the slam drifting too severe.
 2. shifting causing the frontier point remains even after explored.
 3. sometimes robots will take some time to move to new plan.
+4. The revenue function is awkwardly computing large negative value and hence the navigation cost seem insignificant. (inherited from the original RRT exploration)
+5.  assignment of the goal is not close to suboptimal.
+May need to perform optimization on the goal allocation.